shosseini811/calorie-counter/README.md

 # Calorie Counter Web App

 This is a web application that allows users to upload an image of food.
 The backend, built with Python and Flask, sends this image to the Google Gemini API for analysis, which then returns an estimated calorie count and identified food items.
-The application stores analysis results in a PostgreSQL database along with user device information and food details.
+The application stores analysis results in a PostgreSQL database along with user device information and food details, and uses Redis for caching to improve performance.
 The frontend is built with TypeScript and basic HTML/CSS.

 ## 🎥 Demo